Cybarose/project-scaffolder/README.md

 # project-scaffolder
 `project-scaffolder` is a modular Ruby-based command-line tool designed to quickly initialize new software projects from predefined templates.
 It provides consistent directory structures, essential starter files, optional Git initialization, and a dedicated README generator for both new and existing projects.
-The tool is built with clean architecture, well-separated responsibilities, and a full RSpec test suite for maintainability and reliability.
+The tool is built with a RSpec test suite for maintainability and reliability.

 ## Features
 - Generate new projects using predefined templates: